MayuriSutar12/Scalar_Excel_Adin/README1.md

 ### Helm Values File
 The `scalardb-cluster-custom-values.yaml` file is used to deploy the ScalarDB cluster using Helm.
 It defines the custom configurations required for creating the ScalarDB cluster.

+# Interface Description

+This application leverages the ScalarDB Cluster gRPC API to perform various database operations.
+Client stub code was generated in React from Proto files to facilitate interaction with the ScalarDB cluster.
+The front-end, built using React, ensures seamless integration with the ScalarDB cluster, enabling efficient execution of database operations via the gRPC API.

+The application also utilizes Excel APIs to present and manage data within Excel.
+This involves populating spreadsheets with data, displaying column headers, and offering a user-friendly interface that allows users to interact with the data directly in Excel.

+The project is built using React version 18.2.0 and requires the ScalarDB Cluster to be deployed and configured with the appropriate database setup.

+## Software and Library Versions

+- **Excel Version**: Greater than 2019
+- **React Version**: 18.2.0
+- **Protocol Buffers**: v27.3
+- **ScalarDB Cluster Product Version**: 3.12.2